rust-lang/rfcs/text/3516-public-private-dependencies.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The warning message might not be the clearest in how to resolve as its emitted by rustc but is resolved by changing information in the build system, generally, but not always, cargo.
+It might not be clear how to resolve the warning, as it's emitted by rustc but is resolved by changing information in the build system, generally, but not always, cargo.
 As a last resort, we could put a hack in cargo to intercept the lint and emit a